sunjh22/CNVPipe/README.md

 ## 02. Prepare snakemake main file and config file

 Main file: include `.smk` file step by step, testing their availability during development.

-Config file: data: samples, control-samples, genome, refFlat
+Config file: 1. data: reference genome and resource bundle for different tools to run; 2. settings: tools available for specific tasks; 3. params: parameters for running the tool.

 ## 03. Write common.smk

 Import config file, get fastq files (depending on se or pe), get patient sample and control sample names and set them to be global parameter. wildcard_constraints (sample names and control-sample names), valid filename and filepath.

 ## 04. Write pre-processing.smk

+Build fasta index, bwa index (if not available) and dictionary for reference genome.

-This script includes another two scripts:
+Includes another two scripts:
-- `fastp.smk` for cleaning reads, use snakemake wrapper;
+- `fastp.smk` for cleaning reads;
-- `bwamem.smk` for mapping reads using bwa-mem, also use snakemake wrapper.
+- `bwamem.smk` for mapping reads using bwa-mem.

 ## 05. Write smk for Read-depth based CNV-calling methods

 We need to be clear about some features of these methods:
 1. require normal samples? if yes, how many?
-2. call germline CNV sample by sample or in batch
+2. call germline CNV sample by sample or in batch?
 3. exclude low-mappability region? require reference file?

 ### 05.1.
 CNVKit

-Require normal samples (no limit on the number), reference genome and exclude low-map region.
+Require normal samples (no limit on the number), reference genome and exclude low-map region (pre-defined).
 Call germline CNV in batch.

 Include four rules:
 - `autobin` for estimating optimal bin resolution;
 - `batch` for calling CNV for WGS data in batch mode;
 - `segmetrics` for segmenting CNVs based on confidence interval;
-- `call` for transforming log2 depth ratio to integer copy numbers.
+- `call` for transforming log2 depth ratio into integer copy numbers.

 And a simple shell command using `awk` to extract informative columns into another file.
 Columns include genomeic coordinates, integer CN,